Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ### Access Requirements

-- **PCGL Access Token**: Valid authentication token with submission permissions for your study
+- **PCGL API Token**: Valid authentication token with submission permissions for your study.
+[TODO: add URL for API token]
-- **Study Registration**: Your study must be registered in the PCGL system
+- **Study Registration**: Your study must be registered in the PCGL system.
+Please contact PCGL Admin for more info.
-- **Participant Registration**: The participants in your submission batch must be registered in the PCGL system
+- **Participant Registration**: The participants in your submission batch must be registered in the PCGL system.
 - **Network Access**: Connectivity to PCGL submission endpoints:
   - File Manager service
   - File Transfer service